EDUCBA

 total cells in the array -6

-It will then ask for an array that is the range of the table means the total cells in the table, select cells A1 to C10.
+It will then ask for an array in which the table’s range means the total cells in the table, select cells A1 to C10.

 total cells in the array -7